britishlibrary/peripleo/README.md

 3. Click on a filename to see its contents, and then on the pencil icon to begin editing.
 4. Configuration settings are described in detail in the [Configuration Guide](https://github.com/britishlibrary/peripleo-lanc/blob/main/Quick-Setup.md).
 When you have finished editing each file, you need to type a *very* brief description of the changes you have made, and then click on `Commit changes`.
 5. After a minute or so, you can check your modifications by going to your publication URL.

+## Embedding Maps

+Maps made using *Peripleo* can be embedded in other web sites, wikis, and blogs using IFrames.
+See [here](https://github.com/britishlibrary/peripleo-lanc/blob/main/Quick-Setup.md#embedding-your-map) for some tips on how to do this.